Jump to section

 - Foster transparency and be honest with people when things aren’t working out.

 - Learn to forgive.
-Forgiveness has been shown to benefit health and psychological well-being.
+Forgiveness has been shown to benefit health, mental fitness, and psychological safety.

 Leaders adapt to change